sushiguy-kk/DataConverter/README.md

 MacOSX: [DataConverter_mac.zip](https://github.com/sushiguy-kk/DataConverter/releases/download/v1.0.1/DataConverter_mac.zip)

 ## How to use
 Please download the application via the link above.
 Then unzip the downloaded zip file.
 For Windows user, launch `DataConverter.exe`.
 For MacOSX user, launch `DataConverter.app`.
+If it fails to open, you need to right-click the app and in the context menu, control-click `Open`, after confirming a warning dialog, the app should open.
 Then follow the instruction in the application to convert your data.
 After converting successfully, a `sosp` file will be generated.
 Please drag the `sosp` file into the SnowyOwl window to import the data.

 ## Screenshot
 ![Screenshot](Screenshot.png?raw=true "Screenshot")